0LNetworkCommunity/libra-legacy-v6/json-rpc/docs/method_get_currencies.md

 **Description**

-Get information about various currencies supported by the Libra blockchain
+Get information about various currencies supported by the Diem blockchain

 ### Parameters